tremor-rs/tremor-www/docs/scripting/tremor-script/index.md

 > ![array grammar](../grammar/diagram/Array.png)

-Array literals in `tremor-script` are a comma-delimited set of expressions bracketed by the square brakcets '[' and ']'.
+Array literals in `tremor-script` are a comma-delimited set of expressions bracketed by the square brackets '[' and ']'.

 ```tremor
 [ 1, 2, "foobar", 3.456e10, { "some": "json-like-document" }, null ]